gcc-mirror/gcc/gcc/config/sparc/predicates.md

        (match_operand 0 "uns_small_int_operand")))

-;; Predicates for miscellanous instructions.
+;; Predicates for miscellaneous instructions.

 ;; Return true if OP is valid for the lhs of a comparison insn.
 (define_predicate "compare_operand"